RamblingCookieMonster/Git-Presentation/README.md

 * [Git Disciplined](http://blog.8thlight.com/makis-otman/2015/07/08/git-disciplined.html)
 * [Git for IT Professionals: Getting Started](http://www.powershellmagazine.com/2015/07/13/git-for-it-professionals-getting-started-2/) - Thanks to Ravikanth!
 More to come in this series
-* [PowerShell.org Community Build Server](http://powershell.org/wp/community-build-server/) - A big thanks to Dave Wyatt, PowerShell.org, Chef, and anyone else involved in this : )

 ### Popular Git clients on Windows